SC refuses to stay CCI order imposing Rs 1,337.76 crore fine on Google CanIndia News

 In a setback to Google, the Supreme Court on Thursday refused to interfere with the National Company Law Appellate Tribunal (NCLAT) decision, declining to stay operation of the Competition Commission of India (CCI) order imposing Rs 1,337.76 crore fine on the tech giant.

 A bench, headed by Chief Justice D.Y.
 Chandrachud and comprising Justices P.S.
 Narasimha and J.B.
-Pardiwala, declining to interfere with the NCLAT order, directed it to dispose of Google’s appeal by March 31.
+Pardiwala, declined with the NCLAT order.
+However, the top court directed the NCLAT to dispose of Google’s appeal by March 31.

 The bench said any expression of opinion of this court on merits would affect the case before the NCLAT.
 It added that the findings by the CCI cannot be said to be without jurisdiction or with manifest error.